grommet/hpe-design-system/aries-site/src/tests/navigation/README.md

 ### What does this folder test?

-This folder tests navigation features of different pages within the design-site.
-This includes navigation with mouse clicks as well as keyboard navigation.
+This folder tests navigation features of different pages within the design system website.
+The tests include navigation with mouse clicks as well as keyboard navigation.